 New Year’s Resolutions – we all make them.
 Whether we keep them or break them though, that’s another story…

-Health, relationships and fitness related resolutions seem to be the most common, but what about our business and finances?
+Health, relationships and fitness related resolutions seem to be the most common, but what about our business, finances and accounting new year resolutions?
 Shouldn’t we be considering those too?
 We should!
-How do we expect our business or financial situation to be any different if we don’t’?
+How do we expect our business or financial situation to be any different if we don’t?
 So, whatever your New Year business resolution is, from increased sales, customer satisfaction, expansion or more, a business checklist and your accountant will be vital in helping you achieve them.

-Read on for some business and accounting tips, that you may want to consider adding to your New Year’s Resolutions list.
+Read on for some business and accounting tips, that you may want to consider adding to your Accounting New Year Resolutions list.